Donna Williamson

 Training, qualifications & experience

-I hold a Diploma in Counselling in Transactional Analysis (TA) as well as Counselling Skills in Person Centred counselling.
+I hold a Diploma in Counselling in Transactional Analysis (TA), Advanced Diploma in Integrative Psychotherapy and Counselling Skills in Person Centred Counselling.

 Personal and professional development is vital to my role therefore I take part in regular CPD.